program-repair/defects4j-dissection/README.md

 notClassified | Not classified copyPaste | Copy/Paste
 constChange | Constant Change
-rtAcs | Fixed by ACS
+rtAcs | Patched by ACS
-rtCardumen | Fixed by Cardumen rtDeepRepair | Fixed by DeepRepair rtDynaMoth | Fixed by DynaMoth rtElixir | Fixed by Elixir rtGPFL | Fixed by GPFL rtHDRepair | Fixed by HDRepair rtGenProg | Fixed by jGenProg rtKali | Fixed by jKali rtNopol | Fixed by Nopol rtssFix | Fixed by ssFix
+rtCardumen | Patched by Cardumen rtDeepRepair | Patched by DeepRepair rtDynaMoth | Patched by DynaMoth rtElixir | Patched by Elixir rtGPFL | Patched by GPFL rtHDRepair | Patched by HDRepair rtGenProg | Patched by jGenProg rtKali | Patched by jKali rtNopol | Patched by Nopol rtssFix | Patched by ssFix

 ## Automatic repair information sources: